atxwang/atxwang.github.io/_posts/2026/never lose jope.md

 > "It was my misfortune—or salvation—to be at all times perfectly conscious of my misperceptions of reality" (p.
 43).

 there were many other things she understood that i thought i was "actually crazy", singularly so, for thinking. the sentence that most described my life back then is one i still remember now:
 > "Viscosity and velocity are opposites, yet they can look the same.
 Viscosity causes the stillness of disinclination; velocity causes the stillness of fascination" (p.
-71)
+71).

+psychiatry has the difficulty of being utterly alien to its subjects. i was willing to concede that there was something wrong with me,

 **Why I tried to kill myself***